Protect Lake Michigan

 Together, we can win

-Tell the EPA to protect Lake Michigan from sewage pollution.
+Tell the EPA to close the loopholes and protect Lake Michigan.